 - If you love spending time outdoors, try a photography walk!
-Wrap up warm and get your sturdy shoes on, then get snapping with your phone or camera!
-Check out the Northamptonshire Walks website for loads of ideas of where to walk nearby and when you get home, share the photos of your adventure with friends or on the Northamptonshire Walks facebook group, or Northamptonshire Nature and Landscape photography facebook group where you will find lots of like-minded folks.
+Check out the Northamptonshire Walks website for routes, share the photos of your adventure with friends or on the Northamptonshire Walks facebook group, or Northamptonshire Nature and Landscape photography facebook group where you will find lots of like-minded folks.

 - Ready to go out exploring?
 Northamptonshire!
-Britain’s Best Surprise has lots of ideas of local historic houses, parks and gardens to visit, and it’s worth following their twitter for updates on reopening dates for the county’s theatres and museums.
+Britain’s Best Surprise has lots of ideas of local historic houses, parks and gardens to visit.

-- If you haven’t already tried out our dance and movement sessions with Liz Clark or Tina Heeley, now’s your chance.
+- If you haven’t already tried out seated dance and movement sessions with Tina Heeley, you can do it from home!

 - Find dance classes at the Virtual Village Hall, where you can join in with live sessions or catch up on demand when suits it you, on the Virtual Village Hall Facebook Page.